maktoobgar/scene_manager/README.md

 ## Features

 * [X] A fully responsive tool menu structure to manage and categorize your scene
-* [X] Save button that saves all scenes in a json format
+* [X] Save button that saves all scenes in a dictionary
 * [X] Refresh button that refreshes the tool with latest saved status of the scenes
 * [X] List duplication check for keys
 * [X] Smooth transition between scenes